mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 Mertactor itself is habitable enough but lacks the mineral resources to
-be a major industrial centre.
+be a major industrial center.
 In addition to being fairly small, the world’s
 composition is primarily lighter minerals, resulting in low surface gravity.
 Despite this, Mertactor is rated as having a standard atmosphere.
 This is
 true at sea level but sea level is rather low on this world.